cryoEM-CNIO/CNIO_RELION_Live_Dashboard/README.md

 `conda activate relion_dashboard`
 **`relion_live.py`**

-Open a web browser and access the server (localhost:8050) - _you can edit the script and change localhost for full IP address in order to access form another computer in the network_
+Open a web browser and access the server (localhost:8050) - _you can edit the script and change localhost for full IP address in order to access from another computer in the network_

-## Display images for micrograph and ctf
+## Display images for micrograph and CTF

-In order for this to work, you need to create png files for every image and ctf in the motioncorr and ctffind folders.
+In order for this to work, you need to create png files for every image and ctf in the motioncorr and ctffind folders, next to mrc/ctf files and with the same name.

 To do this we use an external job from the relion GUI to run **png\_out.py** so you can include it in your relion\_it.py schedule (include folder+job.star and modify scheme.star).